MontFerret/ferret/README.md

 ### Show me some code
 The following example demonstrates the use of dynamic pages.
-We load the main Google Search page, type search criteria into an input box and then click a search button.
+We load the main Google Search page, type a search criteria into the input box, and then click the search button.
-The click action triggers a redirect, so we wait until its end.
+The click action triggers a redirect, so we wait until the the page we were redirected to finishes loading.
-Once the page gets loaded, we iterate over all elements in search results and assign the output to a variable.
+Once the results page is loaded, we iterate over all elements in the search results and assign output to a variable.
-The final for loop filters out empty elements that might be because of inaccurate use of selectors.

 ```aql
 LET google = DOCUMENT("https://www.google.com/", {